cdhendy/Passive_Investing/README.md

 ---
 ## Demonstration

-In the terminal type the following:
+Using terminal or Gitbash CD to the correct folder that contains the notebook file, then type the following:

 ```python
 voila passive_investing.ipynb